Chromic acid: Use in qualitative organic analysis

 In organic chemistry, dilute solutions of chromic acid can be used to oxidize primary or secondary alcohols to the corresponding aldehydes and ketones.
 Similarly, it can also be used to oxidize an aldehyde to its corresponding carboxylic acid.
 Tertiary alcohols and ketones are unaffected.
+However, in acidic conditions, some tertiary alcohols may isomerize to an oxidizable alcohol, though such an isomerization is usually not of concern.
 Because the oxidation is signaled by a color change from orange to brownish green (indicating chromium being reduced from oxidation state +6 to +3), chromic acid is commonly used as a lab reagent in high school or undergraduate college chemistry as a qualitative analytical test for the presence of primary or secondary alcohols, or aldehydes.

 Alternative reagents

 In oxidations of alcohols or aldehydes into carboxylic acids, chromic acid is one of several reagents, including several that are catalytic.
 For example, nickel(II) salts catalyze oxidations by bleach (hypochlorite).
-Aldehydes are relatively easily oxidised to carboxylic acids, and mild oxidising agents are sufficient.
+Aldehydes are relatively easily oxidized to carboxylic acids, and mild oxidizing agents are sufficient.
 Silver(I) compounds have been used for this purpose.
 Each oxidant offers advantages and disadvantages.
 Instead of using chemical oxidants, electrochemical oxidation is often possible.

 Safety

 Hexavalent chromium compounds (including chromium trioxide, chromic acids, chromates, chlorochromates) are toxic and carcinogenic.
-For this reason, chromic acid oxidation is not used on an industrial scale except in the aerospace industry.

-Chromium trioxide and chromic acids are strong oxidisers and may react violently if mixed with easily oxidisable organic substances.
-Fires or explosions may result.
+Chromium trioxide and chromic acids are strong oxidizers and may react violently if mixed with easily oxidizable organic substances.

 Chromic acid burns are treated with a dilute sodium thiosulfate solution.